Ardnys/venv-rs/README.md

 # venv-rs

-venv-rs is a high level Python virtual environment manager specifically developed for my personal workflow and needs.
+venv-rs is a high level Python virtual environment manager specifically developed for [my personal workflow and needs](https://ardnys.github.io/projects/venv-manager/).

-My python virtual environments easily get out of hand, especially when I work on AI projects.
-I get confused and end up with 5 pytorch installations taking half of my disk space.
-It's difficult to manage manually with terminal and file explorer.
-Thus, this weird thing has been developed!

-Basically this will show me an overview of my virtual environments so I can keep them tidy.

 > [!WARNING]
-this project is in heavy development. i keep adding, removing, breaking and changing things. scope may change as well so even take this README with a generous sprinkle of top quality Himalayan salt. _crunch crunch_
+> this project is in heavy development. i keep adding, removing, breaking and changing things.
+> scope may change as well so even take this README with a generous sprinkle of top quality Himalayan salt. _crunch crunch_

 ## Features

 - Shows virtual environments, their size on disk, number of packages
 - Shows packages, versions, and sizes on disk
-- Prints activation command on exit
+- Copies activation command on exit
 - Prints requirements.txt so you don't have to activate it and print it manually
+- Cross platform.
+I use it in both Command Prompt and Git Bash on Windows.
 - Kind of satisfying to use imo

 ## Roadmap

 - [x] show packages in the venv
 - [x] show package versions and sizes
 - [x] human readable byte sizes